 - it breaks down medications and drugs, including alcohol

 Looking at the functions of the liver it becomes clear how important role this organ carries and shows that it is crucial to keep it healthy.
 A healthy liver means a healthy body!

 If you want to know how healthy your liver is, the best is to get yourself tested by undertaking a simple blood check.
-Go private if your GP won’t send you for a test (I recommend Medichecks as they are very fast and efficient + you get a 10% off by using my exclusive code HEALTHYNOW10).
+Go private if your GP won’t send you for a test (I recommend Medichecks as they are very fast and efficient + you get a 10% off by using my exclusive code BEHEALTHYNOW10).

 Foods that are good for the liver